imparvez/jade-learnings/README.md

 Write basic tags in it(Which will be taught to you in this tutorials) Then type: jade index.jade
 Voila!!!!You will get a new HTML rendered document.

+###Tags:
+First word in JADE is always a Tag such as, p div h1 etc

+After the first word, whatever content is gets wrapped inside that same tag.
+Jade knows about self closing tags such as, img input

+Try this in your terminal to see the results for self closing tags
+$echo img | jade